 In offering an 'ethical Fund', the fund managers must actively 'screen' the stocks that they include or exclude.
-This greatly narrows down the amount of viable securities the manager has available to them compared to a mainstream fund or to an index fund.
-Therefore, overall diversification is more limited globally and this can affect performance.
+This can narrow the number of viable securities the manager has available to them compared to a mainstream fund or to an index fund.
+Therefore, overall diversification may be more limited globally and this can affect performance.
 Ethical funds can be more volatile as a result.